 Do I have to bring a tent?

 Each booth space is required to have a 10×10 tent.
 Tent must be weighted down without stakes and must pass fire safety inspection.
-All tents must be of flame resistant material.
+All tents must be of flame resistant material if cooking or using electricity.
 We recommend purchasing the tent package from the application form for your two days at SacPride.

 Do I have to stay for both days?